LJPZebra/thesis_bg/readme.md

 Object detection problems can usually be circumvented by the design of the experimental setup whenever it is possible.
-A fixed point of view and lighting optimization usually allow simple detection by subtracting a background image (without objects) and applying a threshold.
+A fixed point of view and lighting optimization usually allows for simple detection by subtracting a background image (without objects) and applying a threshold.
 For more complicated cases, a wide variety of algorithms are available [@yilmaz2006object] and applicable depending on the images' quality.
 The most common is to detect points of interest in the object.
-This technique is invariant to the point of view and illumination but requires a good image quality.
+This technique is invariant to the point of view and illumination but requires a sufficient image quality.
 Segmentation allows to separate the image by area of similarities and thus to detect objects of interest, many algorithms and approaches exist to segment an image.
 Machine learning can also be applied for objects detection [@zhao2019object].

 Two main classes of algorithms can be distinguished to mitigate association problems.
 The first class of algorithms uses the object's